Follow a doctor’s directions closely—avoid taking higher amounts or using it more often than instructed.

 | How to take it properly, just as instructed | Take it with or without food as directed—avoid crushing or breaking extended-release forms. |

-| Interactions | Mixing this stuff with alcohol, sedatives, or other drugs can be risky.
-Be sure to tell your doctor everything you’re taking. |
+| Interactions | Mixing this medicine with alcohol, sedatives, or other drugs can raise serious risks.
+Always inform a doctor about everything being taken. |

 | Addiction and Abuse | This drug can be habit-forming.
 Take only as directed and never pass it along. |